What’s The Truth About Competition in the Travel Industry?

 - You have the “brick and mortar” or “store front” agencies.
-There used to be hundreds of those.
+There used to be hundreds of them.

 - Then you have “home-based” travel agents.

 The business that made those agencies prosper was the airline ticket business.
 Then deregulation happened and the airlines began cutting commissions paid to the travel agents.
-I might add this is when the airline’s problems began.
-Those travel agencies ran piles of tickets every day, particularly for business travelers.
-There was hand writing on the wall and one day, there were no more commissions.
+(I might add this is also when the airline’s problems began.)
+Those travel agencies previously ran piles of tickets every day, particularly for business travelers.
+The handwriting was on the wall…one day there were no more commissions.
 But instead of moving into leisure or vacation travel, many put their heads in the sand and believed that the airlines would come back.
 They didn’t.
 Thus the death of many “brick and mortar” agencies.

-Many of those agents took their business and moved home.
+Many of those Travel Agents took their business and moved home…

-- You don’t get a different person every time you call.
-Many of the Big Boys hire “order takers” who may not have ever left home, let alone take a cruise or tour.
+- You won’t get a different person every time you call.
+Many of the Big Boys hire “order takers” who may not have ever left home, let alone taken a cruise or tour.

 If you moved away from using a certified travel agent, come on back.
 I am waiting for you!